MicrosoftDocs/azure-stack-docs/azure-stack/aks-hci/pricing.md

 ---
-title: Pricing for AKS on Azure Stack HCI and Windows Server
+title: Pricing for  Azure Kubernetes Service on Azure Stack HCI and Windows Server
-description: Learn about the pricing for AKS on Azure Stack HCI and Windows Server.
+description: Learn about the pricing for  Azure Kubernetes Service on Azure Stack HCI and Windows Server.
 author: mattbriggs
 ms.topic: conceptual
 ms.date: 03/16/2022